kabarton62/NetworkingLabs/network_services/lab1_practice/Lab_Instructions.md

 # <img src="https://www.tamusa.edu/brandguide/jpeglogos/tamusa_final_logo_bw1.jpg" width="100" height="50"> Lab Instructions
-## Network Topology
+## Network Services
 ### Challenge 1: Network Topology

-This lab deploys eight routers organized into three networks (North, Central and South).

-IP addresses are correctly configured on the router interfaces and host H1 has the IP address and default gateway correctly configured.
-However, the routers only know the default Kernel routes and directly connected routes.
-No other routes are configured or known.
+This labs deploys a simple network with routers, DHCP clients, two DNS servers and a web server.
+IP addresses are configured on the servers and routers.
+Those IP addresses are not provided in the network Diagram so users must extract those IP addresses from the nodes.

+Users will configure DHCP service and NAT on eth1 interfaces on R1 and R2.
+Users must manually request a DHCP lease on hosts H1 and H2 after configuring DHCP service and NAT on routers R1 and R2.

+Users will also configure a DNS zone on DNS1 and configure DNS2 to pull that zone from DNS1 through a zone transfer.

+Users will finally configure DNS service on R1 and R2 and direct DNS forwarding to DNS1 and DNS2.

 <p align="center">
 <img src="../images/netServices-pract.png" width="500" height="450">